conecdata/conecshare/README.md

   CREATE VIEW
     view_conecdata_produtos
   AS SELECT
-    id AS idProduto,
+    id AS id_produto,
-    produto AS nomeProduto,
+    produto AS nome_produto,
-    ativo AS produtoAtivo,
+    ativo AS produto_ativo,

-    id AS idDepartamento,
+    id AS id_departamento,
-    nome AS nomeDepartamento,
+    nome AS nome_departamento,
-    ativo AS ativoDepartamento,
+    ativo AS ativo_departamento,

-    '1' AS idLoja
+    1 AS id_loja
   FROM
     produtos
   LEFT JOIN